This Is the World’s Most Livable City

 Where to stay in Vienna

 You can’t go wrong with a historic grande dame hotel like the Hotel Imperial, which opened in 1873 and is now part of Marriott’s Luxury Collection.
-But several exciting new properties have opened recently in Vienna, including the 99-room Rosewood in a 19th-century building on Petersplatz, the Amauris (the former Ring Hotel fresh off a gut renovation), and the Almanac, which opened in a pair of converted 1870s palaces this spring.
-A Mandarin Oriental is also expected to open later in 2023.
+But several exciting new properties have opened recently in Vienna, including the 99-room Rosewood in a 19th-century building on Petersplatz, The Amauris (the former Ring Hotel fresh off a gut renovation), and the Almanac, which opened in a pair of converted 1870s palaces this spring.
+A Mandarin Oriental is also under development.

 From Our Partners